mihar-22/wcom-create/README.md

 ## Build

-The build script simply leverages TypeScript to do the work and outputs basic CJS and ESM exports as Polymer suggests...
+The build script simply leverages TypeScript to do the work and outputs basic ESM exports as Polymer suggests...

 > We recommend publishing components as unoptimized JavaScript modules, and performing build-time